KShewengger/ngx-express-typescript-starter/README.md

 ```

-#### Babel and Tsconfig paths support
+#### Babel and tsconfig paths support on Node and Angular

 ```
 AVOID:
-import {} from '../../shared/enums/tables/user'
+On node    : import {} from '../../shared/enums/tables/user'
+On angular : import {} from './app.component'

 INSTEAD USE:
 import {} from '@app/enums';
+import {} from '@app/app.component'   or '@app/user/user.component'

 NOTE:
+- These are set on the respective tsconfig.json on your Node (./tsconfig.json) and Angular (./public/ng-app/tsconfig.json)

-Currently it has supported a couple of paths e.g config, controllers, interfaces and enums.
-If you want to customized and support some directories, you can do so by updating both the .babelrc and tsconfig.json (express root not on angular)
+- If you want to customized and support some directories, you can do so by updating both the .babelrc and tsconfig.json of express or angular
 ```